 Baseball and family have been at the core of Sam Hilliard’s life.
 When his Dad was diagnosed with ALS, Sam was just beginning his second year in the minor leagues at AA.
 The diagnosis was devastating and dealing with such a personal family matter on such a public stage took some getting used to, but Sam found his voice and he is committed to doing what he can to help bring awareness to this disease in hopes that a cure can be found.
 Through Team Hilliard Foundation, Sam, along with his wife Kat, hopes to use his influence as a professional baseball player for the Colorado Rockies, to continue raising awareness and raising funds for ALS research and charities.

-Maxwell Hilliard is Jim and Tamara’s oldest son, a Journalism major from the University of Texas at Arlington and now Director of Business Development at the Houser Firm in Dallas, Texas, where he manages all social media, newsletters, events and developing relationships with other business for referrals.
+Maxwell Hilliard is Jim and Tamara’s oldest son, a 2018 Journalism graduate from the University of Texas at Arlington and is now Property Manager for Vision Community Management, in Fort Worth, Texas.
+Max also manages all social media, newsletters and assists with events for Team Hilliard Foundation.
 Max saw firsthand how ALS affected his father and how difficult it was to care for him during this time.
 Max is dedicated to helping the family continue to raise awareness and funds to help those facing ALS.

 Kat Hilliard met Sam in 2015 and was an integral part of the Hilliard family by the time Jim was diagnosed with ALS in 2018.
 Sam and Kat were married in December of 2020.
 She graduated from Georgia Southern with a double major in both Finance and Marketing while also playing collegiate volleyball.
 She then pursued her finance career at Lockheed Martin where she has been working since 2016.
 In the Spring of 2020 she graduated from Southern Methodist with her Masters in Manufacturing Systems Management.
 Kat saw first hand the impact ALS had on Jim and the family.
 Kat is committed to raising awareness for ALS and and building the Team Hilliard Foundation.